Neil Sedaka: Amarillo – Guinness World Record

 On a business trip to New York in mid-1971, Harvey Lisberg, who was a longtime fan of Sedaka, asked Don Kirshner if he'd written anything new.
 Kirshner took Lisberg to a small room with a piano where Sedaka was already seated, and he tapped out a few songs.
-One of these was the Sedaka/Greenfield composition "(Is This the Way to) Amarillo?" which Lisberg loved and placed with his artist Tony Christie who recorded and released it in 1971.
-The song did relatively well on the UK Singles Chart, reaching the Top 20.
+One of these was the Sedaka/Greenfield composition "(Is This the Way to) Amarillo" which Lisberg loved and placed with his artist Tony Christie who recorded and released it in 1971.
+The song did relatively well on the UK Singles Chart, reaching the Top 20, but a re-release in 2005 as a charity single for Comic Relief saw it reach No.1 as well as being the best-selling single of that year.

 Sedaka released the song in the U.S. in 1977 as the shortened "Amarillo", but it was only a mid-chart entry, peaking just shy of the Top 40.

 When interviewed for an "extras" feature for a DVD set of a concert filmed in London on April 7, 2006 (see below), Sedaka jokingly said that he had heard that Christie had retired and was "golfing in Spain."
 The sudden revival of "Amarillo" summoned Christie back to the UK for an unexpected return to fame.
 In early 2006, the song received new life yet again when a dance beat was added and the lyrics were revised to become a novelty hit, released as "Is This the Way to the (England) World Cup?", to mark the appearance of the England football team at that summer's FIFA World Cup finals.

 On April 7, 2006, Sedaka was appearing at the Royal Albert Hall and filming for the aforementioned CD/DVD package, when he was interrupted mid-concert by a gentleman who walked onstage from the wings.
 The planned scenario was that Sedaka was to begin performing "Amarillo", and after one verse, the audience was to be surprised by the appearance of Christie for an eventual duet.
 At the interruption, a confused Sedaka asked, "What is this?"
-The interloper was a representative from Guinness World Records, and he was there to present Sedaka with an award from Guinness World Records: British Hit Singles and Albums for composing "(Is This the Way to) Amarillo?", the most successful UK single of the 21st century (up to that date).
+The interloper was a representative from Guinness World Records, and he was there to present Sedaka with an award from Guinness World Records: British Hit Singles and Albums for composing "(Is This the Way to) Amarillo", which at that point Guinness recognised as the most successful UK single of the 21st century so far.
 After the presentation, Sedaka proceeded into "Amarillo", Christie entered onstage to an eruption of cheers from the audience, and after the successful duet performance, the two men walked offstage together, triumphantly arm in arm, as the first half of Sedaka's concert came to a close.